craigbutcher/craigbutcher.github.io/writing/topics.md

 + Accessibility
 + Mental Health

-To break down the list above, these are strong subjects that I talk about the most because I give a shit about it.
-Posts written of the following will be in short or long form.
-There will be absolutely no TL&semi;DR nonense.
+Breaking down the list above, these are strong subjects to discuss and will be in short or long form writing.
+There will be absolutely none of this TL&semi;DR nonsense.

 <h3>Front End Web Development</h3>

-After working in the front end headspace for over a decade and admittedly being a grouchy old fart when it comes to new fangle frameworks in about everything.
-Web Standards has slowly went gone off track for everyone and here we are, fighting the good fight to bring _standards_ back into things.
-Bit like common sense with a bionic upgrade.
+Since working in the front end web development for over a decade and admittedly turning into a grouchy old fart when it comes to new fangle frameworks.
+Web Standards is slowly going off track for everyone and here we are, fighting the good fight to bring _standards_ back.
+Let's call it common sense with a bionic upgrade.

 <h3>Accessibility</h3>

-You have no idea how much bullshit there is out there on this planet when it comes to accessibility.
-It is not only tied to the web.
-It is everywhere.
-Expect Captain Picard's face palm GIFs among other caches of madness.
+When it comes to accessibility, people intend to put this far down the bottom of the list.
+Expect Captain Picard's face palm GIF to show up when the reality of complexity overtakes simplicity.
+Remember, accessibility is for everyone.

 <h3>Mental Health</h3>

-There is no hiding here, it is on the rise and we need to protect our mind.
-My experience are my own and it's a personal journey that I would like to share with the web.
-The hope is that if you see something similar experience you are going through, in limbo, or found peace / absolution, please always remember to seek help and advices from friends and family.
+There is no hiding here because mental health is on the rise.
+I will be writing about my own experience of anxiety and depression that I have suffered from for years.
+It is going to be tricky to share yet can be empowering to change things for the better for myself and hopefully inspire others.

 <hr>

 <h4>Footer note</h4>

-Surely you are keen to know what other things that didn't make the list:
+Here are the things that didn't make the list, or perhaps they will show up in some form...

 + Creative Swearing
-+ Being Deaf and how to get away with everything (what?)
++ Being Deaf and how to get away with everything
 + Generally nonsense
 + British weather
-+ Far too many other things, there was a line written down "Talk about ants".
-I lost an hour researching into this,
++ Far too many other things.
+There was a line written down "Talk about ants".
+I lost an hour researching into this.

 <h5>TL&semi;DR</h5>
 <small>Made you look.</small>